vpavlenko/study-music/research/nns.md

 - Encode relative to previous content.
 This may be both as "verbatim repeat" and also as a "sequence" relative either to key or to harmony
 - Encode relative to a simultaneous content in another track.
 There's a lot of doubling in MIDI-files
 - Encode using some sort of a per-file BPE strategies (i.e. with a dictionary local to a specific MIDI-file)

+### In another terms

+Possibly, the better way to tokenize MIDI-files is first to try to write programs that generate those MIDI files.
+Probably, music theory is exactly the condensed knowledge of how to structure computer programs generating MIDI files so that a program to generate each individual file is pretty small.

 ## Inspiration